Spring

 .build());

-Configure a proxy with Rollbar
+Setup a proxy

 return new Rollbar(RollbarSpringConfigBuilder.withAccessToken("ACCESS_TOKEN")